“So, who’s managing the back end of your web site?” “Oh, we got a guy.”

 And thus strike the gongs of doom.
 More often than we’d like, clients come to us because they used “A guy.”
 It conjures images of a self-taught, one-man shop working out of his basement to make websites on the cheap.
 The company hired him because his price was way lower than other proposals.
 Turns out, there are reasons for that, and the client got what they paid for: too little.
 In this post, we discuss why low-cost web development isn’t really low-cost at all.

 One company asked us to fix their new website.
 It was less than 3 months old, but it didn’t provide a user experience that enabled them to get leads.
 After analysis to understand their business needs and how the site needed to deliver, it was clear the site could not be salvaged.
-They had to have a new one built from scratch, the way it should have been done the first time.
+The company was forced to pay for a brand-new site, built from scratch.

-Another client built a site on the cheap and a year later the developer had disappeared, along with the access information.
+Another client opted for low-cost web development.
+A year later, the developer had disappeared, along with the access information.

-Yet another client had their site hacked and the data was held for ransom because the developer was hosting the site on their own servers, which were not as secure as they should be.
+Yet another client had their site hacked, and their data held for ransom, because the developer was hosting the site on their own servers, which were not as secure as they should be.
 But his price was really low.